Skip to Main Content

 With the limitation of six unexcused absences per school year, students go through unreasonable stress and health problems to avoid suffering the consequences.

-Is School Greater than Personal Health?
+Is School Greater Than Personal Health?

 Imagine you wake up early on a Monday morning, dreading school but facing the reality that you must get up and get ready.
 As your alarm blares at seven, you call your father since he drops you off at school daily.
 There is no...